galacticoder/Qorc/README.md

 node scripts/start-docker.cjs --help
 ```

-Existing `.env` values are preserved, except for an invalid Redis password that
+Existing `.env` values are saved, except for an invalid Redis password that
 cannot start the service.
 The launcher never prompts for missing server or
 HAProxy credentials.
 The load-balancer logs print the onion service address
 clients connect to.
 Keep `.env` and the Docker volumes backed up, they contain